xavierarpa/UniFlux/README.md

 [Contact Me](mailto:arpaxavier@gmail.com)

 # Installation

+- You can Download at [Unity Asset Store](https://assetstore.unity.com/packages/slug/250332)

 - You can use the *.unityPackage* in releases

 - You can use the *.tzg in releases and add in PackageManager